 The Government sets the multipliers for each financial year for the whole of England.
 They normally change both multipliers every year in line with inflation and to take account of the cost of Small Business Rate Relief.

-The annual bill will cover the period 1 April to 31 March and is payable in 10 monthly instalments on the 3rd of each month, from April through to January the following year, although ratepayers may make arrangements to pay at more frequent intervals if they wish.
+The annual bill will cover the period 1 April to 31 March and is payable in 10 or 12 monthly instalments on the 3rd of each month, from April through to March the following year, although ratepayers may make arrangements to pay at more frequent intervals if they wish.
 Alternatively, the bill may be paid in a lump sum (payable in April), or in two half-yearly instalments (payable in April and September).

 If your rateable value changes during the year, or if other circumstances affecting the business change, a revised bill will be sent to you with new instalments, if appropriate.